Samsung/tizen-docs/docs/application/web/guides/tau/accessibility.md

 When creating applications that use the Tizen screen reader, keep in mind the following exceptions:

 - If the `aria-hidden` attribute of an element is set to `true`, the screen reader does not read the content of the element or its child elements.
-  In the following snippet, the screen reader reads "on", but not "off" or "child".
+  In the following snippet, the screen reader reads "on", but not "off" or "child":

   ```
   <div tabindex="0">